Vizzuality/landgriffon/data-importer/README.md

 # Landgriffon data importing tool

-Proposed changes to boost speed and maintainability of the data management in Landgriffon.
+Changes to boost speed and maintainability of the data management in Landgriffon.

 ## Principles